daniel-fleming/az-cnd-workshop-content/units/cnd-java/spring-boot-actuator/demo.md

     ...
     ```

-1. Create a new file called `application.yml` in `src/main/resources`.

-1. Add the following to the `application.yml` file:
+1. Add the following to the bottom of the `application.yml` file:

     ```
+    ...
     management:
       endpoints:
         web: